link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 c -> s.s2
 ```

-If unexpected issues appear,
+If any unexpected issues arise with the new version,
-we can promptly move back to the old version without downtime.
+traffic can be promptly redirected back to the old version in the Blue environment,
+minimizing downtime and impact.

 ```d2
 direction: right